opentdf/spec/schema/AttributeObject.md

 # Attribute Object

 ## Summary
 An Attribute Object contains attribute information the TDF3 system uses to enforce attribute-based access control (ABAC).
-Attributes are used in both the [PolicyObject](PolicyObject.md) to define the attributes that an actor "needs" to gain access in an ABAC sense, and in the [ClaimsObject](ClaimsObject.md) to assert the attributes that an actor "has".
+Attributes are used in both the [PolicyObject](PolicyObject.md) to define the attributes that a subject "needs" to gain access in an ABAC sense, and in the [ClaimsObject](ClaimsObject.md) to assert the attributes that an actor "has".
-Access decisions are made by comparing the attributes an actor has with the attributes a policy requires.
+Access decisions are made by comparing the attributes a subject has with the attributes a policy requires.

-Attributes that an actor "has" are referred to as "subject attributes" or "actor attributes".
+Attributes that a subject (or actor, or entity) "has" are referred to as "subject attributes".

-Attributes that actors "need" in order to access data are referred to as "object attributes" or "data attributes"
+Attributes that subjects "need" in order to access data are referred to as "object attributes".

 The _attribute_ field must be both unique and immutable as it is the reference id for the attribute.
 All of the other fields are mutable.
 The attribute string contains three pieces of information - the authority namespace, the attribute name, and the attribute value.

-When encrypting, the client determines which attributes an actor must have in order to decrypt the payload and applies those attributes to the file's [Policy Object](PolicyObject.md).
+When encrypting, the client determines which attributes a subject must have in order to decrypt the payload and applies those attributes to the file's [Policy Object](PolicyObject.md).

 When a decrypt is requested, the KAS checks the [Policy Object](PolicyObject.md) against the [Claims Object](ClaimsObject.md) from the requesting client to ensure the attributes that an entity "has" satisfies those that an entity "needs".